What Does Trading As (T/A) Mean in Australia? [2026 Guide]

 How does a business name affect my branding and marketing?

-A business name can significantly influence your branding and marketing strategies by offering your business a distinctive and memorable identity.
-Using a business name in your advertising allows you to tailor the name to align with your target audience, enhancing your brand’s visibility and appeal.
+A business name can significantly influence your branding and marketing strategies by giving your business a distinctive, memorable identity.
+Using a business name in your advertising lets you tailor it to your target audience, enhancing your brand’s visibility and appeal.
 For example, a trading name that reflects your business’s products or services can make your brand more recognisable, memorable and attractive to potential customers.

 Why do I need to register a business name?

 Whenever you use a name for your business that is not your own personal name or when it is not your Pty Ltd company name, including any website name, you are required to register the business name with ASIC.
-This is to ensure consumers are aware of who they are contracting with legally, as a business name is not a legal entity and cannot, on its own, sue and be sued or enter contracts.
+This is to ensure consumers are aware of who they are legally contracting with, as a business name is not a legal entity and cannot, on its own, sue or be sued or enter into contracts.

 Do I need to trademark my business name?

 It is essential to know that registration of a business name with ASIC does not protect the brand.
-Other businesses can have the same name, provided they are offering different goods and services.
+Other businesses can use the same name, provided they offer different goods and services.
 For example, Dove Chocolate and Dove Soap are two brands with the same business name.

 Register your brand name, logo, and tagline as trademarks to ensure brand protection and that no one else uses your name for a similar business.